 The Internet of Things is the next Big Thing.
 It is Fourth-Industrial-Revolution big.
 It matters.
 We want this to be a people’s revolution for better health, better lives and a better planet.This means empowering everyone with their data.
 We want to create a movement to collect and share data, to make data more open and for the value of the data to go back to the data owner - you.

-Pop up Global Goals Lab at Habitat III, Ecuador: During the Habitat III conference in Ecuador this autumn we will demonstrate a Pop Up Global Goals Lab with sessions on collecting data, analysing data and visualising data.
+Pop up Global Goals Lab at Habitat III in Quito, Ecuador: During the Habitat III conference, October 17th-20th 2016, we will demonstrate a Pop Up Global Goals Lab with sessions on collecting data, analysing data and visualising data.

 GLOBAL GOALS LAB